nickolasrm/MoodleStudentDataScraper/README.md

    * URL: `url = http://your_moodle.com`
    * chdromedriver: `driver = ./chromedriver_file`
    * Filter: `participantsFilter = roles_combobox_option_text`
+4. (Optional) Select data you want to extract by putting `yes` or `no` on the options under targets section in `data.cfg` file.
-4. Save it
+5. Save it
-5. In the main folder run the following command `python3 start.py`
+6. In the main folder run the following command `python3 start.py`
-6. The scraped data is saved on a file named `__outputStudentData.csv`, you can open it on any Sheet reader app you want (e.g., LibreOffice Calc).
+7. The scraped data is saved on a file named `__outputStudentData.csv`, you can open it on any Sheet reader app you want (e.g., LibreOffice Calc).